 model='gemini-2.0-flash',

-contents='List a few popular cookie recipes.',
+contents='List a few popular cookie recipes.
+Be sure to include the amounts of ingredients.',

 config={